The Story about the Flørli Power Plant.

 In 1918 all electricity produced in Flørli was sold to Stavanger Elektrisitetsverk, and the the Flørli company hoped to earn quite a lot of money from their power production.
 This, however, turned out not to be the case.
 Because of sudden changes on the finance market the production costs were higher than expected.
 The company got new loans, but they also meant new costs.
 In 1928 the debts amounted to 5,7 million crowns, and the company was in fact bankrupt.
 The banks which had leant the money, were themselves in deep trouble.

 In 1925 Flørli A/S wanted to sell their industry to the city of Stavanger.
 The times were bad, however, and agreement was not achieved until two years later.
 In 1927 the power plant was eventually sold to Stavanger Elektrisitetsverk for 3,75 million crowns, which was about half the sum originally suggested.
-For 25 years to come, then, Flørli was to be Stavangers most important source of energy.
+For 25 years to come, then, Flørli was to be Stavangers most important source of energy until an even larger power station in Lysebotn was constructed shortly after the war.